Asian shares mostly decline ahead of watched US jobs report

 Stocks have been pushing higher on optimism that the economy is strengthening and that the Federal Reserve will keep interest rates low for a while longer.

-“The Fed has sort of kept the proverbial spigot open, if you will, with liquidity, so there’s still a pretty sizable amount of capital out there looking for a place to go,” said Randy Frederick, vice president of trading & derivatives at Charles Schwab.

-Investors are wait for the government’s monthly jobs report due out Friday.
+Investors are waiting for the government’s monthly jobs report due out Friday.

 The S&P 500 index rose 5.70 points to 4,297.50.
 The Dow Jones Industrial Average added 0.6% to 34,502.51.
 The Nasdaq composite fell 0.2% to 14,503.95.
 The tech-heavy index hit record highs on Monday and Tuesday.